biratrai/100-days-of-code/log.md

 **Today's Progress**: Updating SimpleToDo repository to kotlin.

 **Thoughts:** Using the latest version for Realm and Kotlin.
-Realm has different constructor to init and updating dagger 2.11
+Realm has different constructor to init and updating dagger 2.14 [Simple ToDo app using updated Dagger 2.14](https://github.com/biratrai/SimpleToDo)

 ### Day 51: Feb 7, 2018

 **Today's Progress**: Following up with Dagger 2.14

 **Thoughts:** Dagger 2.14 has incredible amount of changes to initial dagger 2 digesting it slowly.
+[Simple ToDo app using updated Dagger 2.14](https://github.com/biratrai/SimpleToDo)

 ### Day 52: Feb 8, 2018

 **Today's Progress**: Following up with Dagger 2.14

 **Thoughts:** Learn about Custom Scope, Main ApplicatonModule, Main ApplicationComponent and ActivityBindingModule.
+[Simple ToDo app using updated Dagger 2.14](https://github.com/biratrai/SimpleToDo)

 ### Day 53: Feb 9, 2018

 **Today's Progress**: Following up with Dagger 2.14

 **Thoughts:** Learnt with ActivityBindingModule, will create generated SubComponent with injection to activity.
 And, dug deep to find out how Dagger generates Code.
+[Simple ToDo app using updated Dagger 2.14](https://github.com/biratrai/SimpleToDo)

 ### Day 54: Feb 10, 2018

 **Today's Progress**: Following up with Dagger 2.14

 **Thoughts:** Continued to learn about how Dagger generates code.
 It's not magical after all.
-Completed the final update in simpleToDo to dagger 2.14
+Completed the final update in simpleToDo to dagger 2.14 [Simple ToDo app using updated Dagger 2.14](https://github.com/biratrai/SimpleToDo)

 ### Day 55: Feb 11, 2018

 **Today's Progress**: Started learning Android Architecture components.

 **Thoughts:** Lot of good stuff is there in Android Architecture components.
 Did code lab for Room.
 Cleaned old code base for popular movies.
+[Popular Movies app using Room library](https://github.com/biratrai/PopularMovies)

 ### Day 56: Feb 12, 2018

 **Today's Progress**: Followed with Android Architecture components.

 **Thoughts:** Started to do coding with Room.
 It's an ORM.
 Tried to use Room to store popular movie api data for offline usage.
+[Popular Movies app using Room library](https://github.com/biratrai/PopularMovies)

 ### Day 57: Feb 13, 2018

 **Today's Progress**: Followed with Android Architecture components especially Room.

 **Thoughts:** Updated model classes to entities with @Entity annotation and added table name along with it.
 We can use @PrimaryKey to declare the primary key for our database, @ColumnInfo to declare columns and @Ignore to ignore some fields.
 Only thing we should be careful about it, the primary key shouldn't be null hence, we have to add @NonNull annotation to the pimaryKey field.
+[Popular Movies app using Room library](https://github.com/biratrai/PopularMovies)

 ### Day 58: Feb 14, 2018

 **Today's Progress**: Followed with Android Architecture components specially Room.

 **Thoughts:** Created DAO object which is responsible to have the query methods equivalent to the sqlite queries.
 It's super easy to make queries with room.
+[Popular Movies app using Room library](https://github.com/biratrai/PopularMovies)

 ### Day 59: Feb 15, 2018

 **Today's Progress**: Followed with Android Architecture components specially Room.

 **Thoughts:** Created an abstract class which extended RoomDatabase to create the database for the application.
 A simple annotation with @Database with entities and version of the database was all needed to create a database.
 We can add the migration logic here.
+[Popular Movies app using Room library](https://github.com/biratrai/PopularMovies)

 ### Day 60: Feb 16, 2018

 **Today's Progress**: Followed with Android Architecture components specially Room.

 **Thoughts:** Added a class to separate the Room specific logic to a repository class.
 This was an interface that can help us abstract the concrete implementation of the database queries.
+[Popular Movies app using Room library](https://github.com/biratrai/PopularMovies)

 ### Day 61: Feb 17, 2018

 **Today's Progress**: Followed with Android Architecture components specially Room.

 **Thoughts:** Integrated Stetho library to easily access the created database and see the results.
 This helps in debugging the application pretty easily.
+[Popular Movies app using Room library](https://github.com/biratrai/PopularMovies)

 ### Day 62: Feb 18, 2018

 **Today's Progress**: Followed with Android Architecture components specially Room.

 **Thoughts:** Finally added the Room database queries to add the favorite movie user has selected to the database and display the title in a simple text view.
+[Popular Movies app using Room library](https://github.com/biratrai/PopularMovies)